EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ## Details
 Might be useful in case you need to debug something

 - The event display just draws LineSegments and MC trajectories right now.
 No tracks, hits, or Cherenkov information (yet!).
-The magnet and target positions are from the Geometry service, but **the magnet size is not accurate** right now.
+The magnet and target positions are from the Geometry service.
+The magnet geometry is the only geometry component loaded directly from the GDML file right now.
+Ask if you want more volumes like this.
+I'm trying to limit detailed geometry to keep the focus on the physics.
-- The WebDisplay is acting as a trivial "web server" that sends and receives HTTP over a port
+- The WebDisplay is acting as a trivial "web server" that sends and receives HTTP over a port.
+It now figures out when to go to the next event by counting requests.
+I get 1 request per magnet segment + 1 request to go to the new event.
+You'll get a bunch of numbers on your screen if it gets out of sync somehow.
+Please tell me if that happens so I can fix it!
 - You have to get port 3490 from the ART job to your web browser on your device.
 In these instructions, it is forwarded by ssh which should even encrypt traffic over the port and requires you to authenticate using kerberos to use it effectively.
 Not so friendly to non-collaborators, but hopefully overly safe since I'm a web neophyte.
 - The 3D display is run client-side (on your computer, not the GPVM) using a Javascript library called three.js.
 I got the idea to use this library from CMS's outreach event display.
 - The GPVM "web server" is just a code generator that fills in some Javascript based on the LineSegments in the display and the Geometry service.